random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ## Executing simulations

-In my sequential approach I just dropped a call to the `simulate` method to the bottom of my file and used VSCode or IDLE to run it.
+Initially, for my sequential approach I just dropped a call to the `simulate` method to the bottom of my file and used VSCode or IDLE to run it.

 After modifying my execution model to parallel - my code just hanged.